serilog-contrib/serilog-diagnostics-tracelistener/README.md

 </configuration>
 ``

 For using XML configuration, as it's not possible to pass a logger instance through XML configuration, it's necessary to set the static `Log.Logger` in the application code, which will be used for logging.
-If `log.Logger` is not set, it fails silently.
+If `Log.Logger` is not set, it fails silently.